 For a GM norm, the average rating of opponents is too low.
-It should be minimum 2380 - see 1.49
+It should be minimum 2380 - see the relevant table for 11 rounds in the Annex section

-Following article 1.46.c the rating of one player (the lowest rated) may be raised to the adjusted rating floor for a GM norm, which is 2200.
+Following article 1.4.6 the rating of one player (the lowest rated) may be raised to the adjusted rating floor for a GM norm, which is 2200.
 Using this adjustment, the average rating of opponents now is 2381 and the GM norm is valid.

-Another possibility uses article 1.42e:
+Another possibility uses article 1.4.1 f: